Health Equity and COVID-19

 As the Public Health Institute of Western Mass, we focus on the following strategies to address health equity:

-• We use data, research and evaluation to track and highlight health inequities
+• We use data, research, and evaluation to track and highlight health inequities

-• We develop and advocate for policy changes that will provide sustainable long lasting impact
+• We develop and advocate for policy changes that will provide sustainable long-lasting impact

-• We build partnerships and coalitions to identify and address those structures and policies that allow for inequities
+• We build partnerships and coalitions to identify and address structures and policies that allow for inequities

 • We work with local residents and communities experiencing inequities to ensure meaningful participation in all of our work.

-• We commit to life-long learning to advance our individual and organizational knowledge of cultural humility, white privilege and internalized racial oppression.
+• We commit to life-long learning to advance our individual and organizational knowledge of cultural humility, white privilege, and internalized racial oppression.

 These strategies enable us to bring people together in our region to build measurably healthier communities.